 Mr. Summers spent the 2005-2006 year as artist-in-residence at the Danish Institute of Electroacoustic Music in Århus, funded by a grant from the Fulbright Commission, and has worked for several years on improvisation and computer programming projects with improvisation artist Steven Nachmanovitch.
 He has also recently developed a small suite of music learning tools (PitchMemory, IntervalMemory, ChordMemory) and music reference tools (PocketHarmony, ModeMap, StringYoga) for the iPhone.
 Mr. Summers worked as a teacher and developer of educational mathematics software at the University of Virginia’s Center for Technology and Teacher Education.
+The latest project is a computational engine for the generation and analysis of musical harmony.

 He holds an A.B. from Harvard University in English and American Literature and an M.M. in violin Performance from the Juilliard School.
 Timothy Summers was a student of Ronald Copes and Robert Mann at the Juilliard School, Mark Rush at the University of Virginia, James Buswell at New England Conservatory, and Robert Levin at Harvard University.